-You’re a student or early-stage professional who thinks effective altruism is plausibly a promising way to improve the world, and are committed to dedicating your time and energy to what's best for the world.
-If you’re serious about your values, take it to the next level and go for a full-time occupation doing EA work.
-Your time is arguably one of your best resources for making a difference and you will spend a lot of your time at work, but figuring out how to spend it best can be really hard.
+Say you’re a student or early-stage professional who's committed to doing what's best for the world, and think effective altruism offers promise for doing that well.
+If you’re serious about your values, you can take it to the next level and do EA work full-time.
+Your time is one of your best resources for making a difference and you will spend a lot of your time at work, but figuring out how to spend it best can be really hard.

-To 80,000 Hours will take you from A to Z, guiding you through your thought process.
-The offer a host of resources including a step-by-step career guide, an interactive decision tool, and research on the careers you might pursue and problems you might tackle.
-If you’d like additional, personalized support during your exploratory process, check out the Effective Altruism Careers Discussion Facebook group and 80,000 Hours LinkedIn group to chat with people like you.
-If you are considering work in one or more of their priority areas, you may be eligible for a career coaching call with a member of the 80,000 Hours staff.
+80,000 Hours will take you from A to Z, guiding you through your thought process.
+They offer a host of resources including a step-by-step career guide, an interactive decision tool, and research on the careers you can pursue and problems you can tackle.
+If you’d like personalized support during your exploratory process, check out the Effective Altruism Careers Discussion Facebook group and 80,000 Hours LinkedIn group to chat with people like you.
+If you are considering work in one or more of their priority areas, you may be eligible for a career coaching call with a member of the 80,000 Hours team.

 If you’re part of a student group, consider running a career planning event by going through the decision tool and materials together.